jdevfullstack-tutorials/gaming-productivity-specs/README.md

 ## SSD Or Hard Disk
-With the advent of Solid State Drive, it's becoming the default of new laptops.
+With the advent of Solid State Drive, it's becoming the default of new laptops and desktops, even in gaming.
 The performance is really a great improvement from the hard disk.
 Even iMac releases now are all using